KNOW YOUR RHEUMATOLOGIST

 The following list describes four typical ways that rheumatologists tend to approach Sjogren’s.
 These categories are not rigid, but describe trends based on hundreds of stories from people with Sjogren’s.
 Knowing how a rheumatologist lands among these groups provides a foundation for doctor-patient communication.
 A patient would approach a Sjogren’s-savvy rheumatologist very differently from one who insists that Sjogren’s is limited to sicca.
 Future pages will offer more detailed self-advocacy tools.

-Comments: This is the correct understanding of Sjogren’s.
-Patients who have a rheumatologist in Group #1 are fortunate.
-These rheumatologists usually understand that all Sjogren’s patients are at risk for systemic manifestations, comorbidities, and progression, regardless of SS-A status.
+These rheumatologists usually understand that all Sjogren’s patients are at risk for systemic manifestations, comorbidities, and progression, regardless of SSA status.
+This is the correct understanding of Sjogren’s.
+Patients who have a rheumatologist in this group are fortunate.

-Group # 2 rheumatologists- view Sjogren’s as a sicca-predominant disease but acknowledge that many patients develop systemic manifestations.
+2 - Rheumatologists who view Sjogren’s as a sicca-predominant disease but acknowledge that many patients develop systemic manifestations.

-Group #3 rheumatologists- view Sjogren’s as mostly a sicca disease, with rare or occasional systemic involvement.
+3 - Rheumatologists who view Sjogren’s as a mostly sicca disease, with rare or occasional systemic involvement.

-Comments: This group holds a common but incorrect view of Sjogren’s.
+These rheumatologists hold a common but incorrect view of Sjogren’s.
 They often do not monitor for systemic features and only test patients when they develop symptoms.
-Many believe, incorrectly, that seronegative (SS-A negative) patients can’t have Sjogren’s or don’t get systemic features.
+Many incorrectly believe that seronegative (SSA negative) patients can’t have Sjogren’s or don’t get systemic features.

-This group may be workable if the rheumatologist is willing to provide comprehensive monitoring, use the Sjogren’s Clinical Practice Guidelines, and is open to learning new information from reliable sources.
+You might be able to work with these types of rheumatologists if they are willing to provide comprehensive monitoring, use the Sjogren’s Clinical Practice Guidelines, and are open to learning new information from reliable sources.

-Group # 4 rheumatologists- view Sjogren’s as sicca-only or do not treat Sjogren’s patients.
+4 - Rheumatologists who view Sjogren’s as sicca-only or do not treat Sjogren’s patients.

 Knowledge gaps about Sjogren's are common

-Even the most Sjogren’s’-savvy clinicians are unlikely to know everything about this complex disease.
-Few rheumatologists are familiar with the high prevalence of Sjogren’s lung disease and neurologic manifestations, particularly autonomic disorders.
+Even the most Sjogren’s-savvy clinicians are unlikely to know everything about this complex disease.

 1. Be clear about your intention.